Our name reflects the double entendre of the Italian musical term da capo,

 Alicia Tomkowich is a founding member of Coro da capo, beginning as Treasurer in the Fall of 2017.
 She is a proud alumna of Haverford High School and thrilled to be singing under the direction of Marsha Core once again.

 Alicia currently works as a Speech-Language Pathologist in Delaware County, PA.
-Her interests involve working with alternative and augmentative communication (AAC) and finding creative ways for students to maximize their language abilities.
+Her passion involves working with students who utilize alternative and augmentative communication (AAC) and finding creative ways for others to maximize their communication abilities.
 Alicia earned an M.A. from West Chester University in 2018 and a B.A. in History from The Catholic University of America in 2014.

 Marsha Core has been conducting choirs for more than thirty-five years in the Main Line area and has been directing Coro da capo for two years.
 She holds degrees from Bethany College and Westminster Choir College.
 Her choirs have been selected to perform at numerous State and Eastern conventions of both the American Choral Directors Association and the National Association for Music Education.